Semi-classical propagation of singularity for Stokes system: Preliminary

 the map $s\mapsto y(s)$ is left and right differentiable with derivative $2\eta(s^{\pm})$ for any $s\in B$ (hyperbolic point).

 Moreover, there is also the continuous dependence with the initial data, namely the map

 is continuous.
 We denote the flow map by $\gamma(s,\rho)$. \end{remark}

 \begin{remark} Under the map $j:T^*\ov{\Omega}\rightarrow ^bT^*\ov{\Omega}$, one could regard $\gamma(s)$ as a continuous flow on the compressed cotangent bundle $^bT^*\ov{\Omega}$, and it is called the Melrose-Sj\"{o}strand flow.
-We will also call each trajectory generalized bicharacteristic or simply ray in the sequel. \end{remark}
+We will also call each trajectory generalized bicharacteristic or simply ray in the sequel. \end{remark} From the classical result of Melrose-Sj\"ostrand, a generalized bicharacteristic that does not meet $\mathcal{G}^{\infty}$ is uniquely defined (see Corollary 24.3.10 in \cite{bookHormander(III)}).
+Then, having $\mathcal{G}^{\infty}=\emptyset$, meaning $\mathcal{G}^j=\emptyset$ for some $j\geq 2$, implies the uniqueness of all generalized bicharacteristics and thus the existence of the Melrose-Sj\"ostrand flow.
+We refer to Example 24.3.11 in \cite{bookHormander(III)} where nonuniqueness occurs precisely in the case of a point in $\mathcal{G}^{\infty}$.

-It is well-known that if there is no infinite contact in $\mathcal{G}$, a generalized bicharacteristic is uniquely determined by any one of its points.
-In other words, the Melrose-Sj\"{o}strand flow is globally well-defined.
-See \cite{Hor} for more discussion.